tsugiproject/tsugi/README_POSTGRESQL.md

     $PDOX->isSQLite()

 Your application can check these methods and write driver specific queries.
-If you do not want the SQLDialect process to run add a comment somewhere in your SQL as follows:
+If you do not want the `SQLDialect` process to alter your SQL add a comment somewhere in your SQL as follows:

     /*PDOX SQLDialect */

-Spaces matter.
+You can use the following code to get the marker from `SQLDialect`.

+    $sql = $sql . "\n" . \Tsugi\Core\SQLDialect::$marker;

 Error Messages In Your Code
 ---------------------------

 This feature is designed to have no impact on existing code that works on MySQL.
 When in doubt, PDOX just runs the query exactly the way you wrote it.
 Sometimes it warns you in the log when it sees something you should fix.
-Here is an example log message:
+Here are some example log messages:

-    $PDOX->getQueryMeta() table=tdiscus_user_thread expected comment
-    of the form /*PDOX pk: context_id lk: context_sha256,key_id */ - spaces are significant
-    INSERT IGNORE INTO tdiscus_user_thread ...

-This means that you are missing the Meta data for the `tdiscus_user_thread` table in your tool.
+    $PDOX->upsertGetPKReturnError() LAST_INSERT_ID is a non-portable construct
+    $PDOX->upsertGetPKReturnError() RETURNING is a non-portable construct

-But your tool will keep working as long as you are using MySQL.
+These are informative errors, but your tool will keep working as long as you are using MySQL.
 PDOX notices this issue, warns you and then runs your SQL unchanged.

-Now if you ran this code while using PostgreSQL, PDOX would still give you an error and not change your SQL.
-But quite often the next error will be an PostgreSQL syntax error because PDOX did not convert your query to PostgreSQL.
-When you add the Meta entry or Meta comment, the error message will go away and your code should work both on PostgreSQL and MySQL.
+Now if you ran this code while connected to a PostgreSQL database, PDOX would give you an error and not change your SQL.
+But quite often the next error will be an PostgreSQL syntax error because PDOX did not convert your query to PostgreSQL and it will not be happy with your MySQL syntax.

+Other errors are PostgreSQL specific and will only happen when you are running code with a PostgreSQL database and the error mean PostgreSQL cannot do an upsert properly.
+For exmaple if you need a Meta entry for your table or a Meta comment for a query, you might see:

+    $PDOX->upsertGetPKReturnError() needs "table" and "lk" entries in the $meta parameter for PostgreSQL

+If you have not included a properly named value for the logical key in your `values` array you might see:

+    $PDOX->upsertGetPKReturnError() missing :context_sha256 in the values array

+If you see this message, it probably means you have not include *all* you logical keys in the Meta information when your table has a UNIQUE together clause that includes more than one column:

+    $PDOX->upsertGetPKReturnError() pre-SELECT expects 0 or 1 row, got 5
+    $PDOX->upsertGetPKReturnError() post-SELECT expects exactly 1 row, got 2

 The error messages can help guide you to make needed changes to your code.